-Bentonite clay is sedimentary clay composed of weathered and aged volcanic ash, the most active deposits of which are in Wyoming and Montana.
+Bentonite clay is sedimentary clay composed of weathered and aged volcanic ash.
+The most active deposits of which are in Wyoming and Montana.

-It is a “healing clay,” a clay that absorbs impurities such as toxins and heavy metals either when ingested or applied topically.
+It’s a “healing clay,” a clay that absorbs impurities such as toxins and heavy metals either when ingested or applied topically.
 According to Mountain Rose Herbs,

 Bentonite is very unusual in the fact that once it becomes hydrated, the electrical and molecular components of the clay rapidly change and produce an “electrical charge”… When it becomes mixed with water it rapidly swells open like a highly porous sponge.
-From here the toxins are drawn into the sponge through electrical attraction and once there, they are bound.
+From here the toxins are drawn into the sponge through electrical attraction and once there, they are bound.”

 It is for this reason that bentonite clay should never be stored in a metal container or stirred with a metal spoon (hence the bamboo spoon in my photos) since the clay absorbs the metals and becomes less effective.

-How do I use bentonite clay?
+How to use bentonite clay?

-This is just the beginning…
+But this is just the beginning…